christosgalano/christosgalano.github.io/_drafts/evolutionary-architecture.md

 In a world of constant technological shifts and evolving business needs, software systems can't afford to stay static.
 Traditional architectures often crumble under the pressure of change, leading to rigid, fragile systems that slow progress.

-The solution? **Evolutionary Architecture**—a design philosophy built to support continuous, guided change across multiple dimensions.
+The solution?
+Evolutionary Architecture—a design philosophy built to support continuous, guided change across multiple dimensions.

 ## What Is Evolutionary Architecture?